codehugger/heliumqa-document-formats/helium_analysis_results_document.md

 In this document and in the schema described within we use snake_case.
 This is for two simple and very opinionated reasons.
 Readability and ease-of-use.
 The snake_case naming convention is unique in a way that it has *built_in_white_spacing* which allows for quicker read-throughs.
 It also eliminates the need to memorize what is uppercase and what should be lowercase.

 Just to be clear, **snake_case** is not considered to be better than any other naming convention and they can all be argued in the same way.
 The choice of a naming convention just has to be made and for the most part it is a pure matter of taste and familiarity.

+## KISS & DRY

+The "Keep it simple, stupid" (KISS) principle states that most systems work best if they are kept simple rather than made complicated; therefore simplicity should be a key goal in design and unnecessary complexity should be avoided.

+The "Don't repeat yourself" (DRY) principle is stated as "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system".

+The above principles are simple and applying them rigorously when designing usually results in a simple, beautiful and maintainable end product.

 ## Document Structure